A Lindemann-Weierstrass theorem for $E$-functions: Diophantine properties of the values of -functions

-The conclusion of Theorem \ref{thm: main} can be rephrased as follows: if $\alpha$ is not an exceptional value of any of the $f_i$'s, then any non-trivial $\Qbar$-linear combination of $f_1(\alpha),\dots,f_n(\alpha)$ is a transcendental number.

-By studying the asymptotic of transcendental $E$-functions at infinity (see \cite{FR16}), it seems possible to directly prove that if the underlying $G$-functions $\psi(f_1),\dots,\psi(f_n)$ have no common singularity at finite distance, then the $E$-functions $f_1,\dots,f_n$ are $\Qbar(z)$-linearly independent.
+Under the assumtions of Theorem \ref{thm: main}, it is not hard to prove that the $E$-functions $f_1,\dots,f_n$ are $\Qbar(z)$-linearly independent unless two of them are polynomials.
 However, to naively prove the $\Qbar$-linear independence of the values $f_1(\alpha),\dots,f_n(\alpha)$ with Beukers' lifting result, one has to construct an appropriate differential system which possibly brings new functions or has non-zero singularities.
 Somehow, Theorem \ref{thm: main} shows that those difficulties can essentially be overcome.

 As a corollary, we obtain the following result on the linear independence of the values of $E$-functions evaluated at different algebraic arguments.